The village of Port Stanley stands in an area which was once inhabited by indigenous peoples, the Neutral and Iroquois tribes.

 Remember when visiting the beach in the summer, please observe safety rules, check the flags for water conditions, and obey the life-guards who are on duty there.

-Buccaneer Restaurant at 128 William Street is a great place for a special meal and our family enjoys dinner there often.
+The Buccaneer Restaurant at 128 William Street is a great place for a special meal and our family enjoys dinner there often especially during the warm summer months, when you can eat on the outdoor patio.

 For fine dining the Kettle Creek Inn is a popular restaurant.